agschrei/dep_snoop/README.md

 ```
 to build a list of installed dependencies for the current environment, but ultimately we also want to support other query types,
 like querying the dependency tree of a specific pypi package or egg
+[PEP-508](https://www.python.org/dev/peps/pep-0508/) provides great detail on how dependencies are specified in the various distribution formats
 <br>

 A current example of running the tool might look like this when running in a KDE Plasma Konsole